-Parcels can be delivered by either service up to 30kg in weight and 2 metre in length, breadth, or height.
+Parcels for Colissimo, the main service, can be delivered up to 20kg in weight and 2 metre in length, breadth, or height.

 There are various different types of offers within these two services, notably relating to the speed and level of security of the service.
-They also offer the packaging (emballage) in which to put the goods, but at a price.
+They also offer packaging (emballage) for the goods, but at a price.

 The Colissimo service undertakes to deliver within 48 hours in France.
 Indicative dates for international delivery using their Colis International service are 4 to 8 days, depending on destination.

-If you require packaging or express delivery then you need need to ask for currrent rates at La Poste.
+If you require packaging or express delivery then you need need to ask for current rates at La Poste.

 International Parcel Tariffs - Colissimo

-Zone A: European Union and Switzerland Zone B: Eastern European Countries (outside of the EU), Tunisia, Morocco, Algeria, Norway Zone C: Africa (except Tunisia, Morocco, Algeria), Canada, the USA, Near and Middle East Zone D: Other destinations
+Zone A: European Union and Switzerland Zone B: Other European Countries (outside of the EU), Tunisia, Morocco, Algeria, Norway Zone C: Africa, Canada, the USA, Near and Middle East

 If you need proof of delivery then you need to send the parcel Colissimo recommandé, for which there is an additional charge.
 The basic Colissimo service for delivery of parcels within France offers no signature on delivery, or acknowledgement of receipt back to the sender.